Francais Deutsch Italiano

 The lighthouse Rt Zub (Cape tooth) was built in 1872.
 It is equally distant (13 km) from Porec in the South and Novigrad in the North.

-St. John lighthouse, built in 1853.
+St. John lighthouse was built in 1853.
 It is located on the most distant islet of the small archipelago in front of Rovinj.
 This islet is actually a 70 x 50 meter rock with a relatively easily accessible shore and shallow waters, which makes St. John an ideal destination for families with children that would like to spend a Robinson Crusoe type of holiday.

-Porer lighthouse was built in 1833 on the islet of the same name, southwest of Istria's southernmost cape.
+Porer lighthouse was built in 1833. on the islet of the same name, southwest of Istria's southernmost cape.
 The islet is an 80 m cliff, 2.5 km from the mainland and the small town of Premantura.

 Veli Rat (Dugi otok), The lighthouse was built in 1849 on the southwestern cape of the island of Dugi otok, 35 km west of the city of Zadar.

 The islet of Prisnjak is only some 300 m from the western coast of the island of Murter.
-In 1886, a lighthouse was built on the islet in order to make it easier for seamen to navigate in the Murter archipelago.
+In 1886., a lighthouse was built on the islet in order to make it easier for seamen to navigate in the Murter archipelago.

 St. Peter lighthouse was built in 1884 on the peninsula of the same name that is placed at the entrance to the town of Makarska, in the vicinity of one of the most beautiful beaches on the Adriatic.
 The lighthouse is a 20 minute walk from the center of Makarska and is 85 km from Split Airport.
 An asphalt road leads to the lighthouse.